-Eligible high school students may enroll in college classes concurrently with high school classes, either on the college campus or at the high school, and receive both high school and college credit.
-There must be on file at Gadsden State a formal written agreement between the student's local school board and Gadsden State before approval for dual credit/dual enrollment admission is granted.
+There must be on file at Gadsden State a formal written agreement between the student's local school board and Gadsden State before approval for dual credit/dual enrollment admissions is granted.
 To be eligible, the student must meet the following requirements:

-- 1. The student must be in grade 10, 11, or 12 or have an exception granted by the participating postsecondary institution upon the recommendation of the student's principal and superintendent and in accordance with Alabama Administrative Code 290-8-9.17, regarding gifted and talented students. - The student must have a 2.5 or higher GPA average, as defined by local board of education policy, in completed high school courses. - 3.
-The student must have written approval of the appropriate principal and the local superintendent of education.
-Student success in dual credit/dual enrollment is dependent upon both academic readiness and social ma-
+- The student must be in grade 10, 11, or 12 or have an exception granted by the participating postsecondary institution upon the recommendation of the student's principal and superintended and in accordance with Alabama Administrative Code 290-8-9.12, regarding gifted and talented students. - 2.
+The student must have a 2.5 or higher GPA average, as defined by local board of education policy, in completed high school courses.

-- turity.
-Approval from the principal and superintendent indicates that the student has demonstrated both. - The student must meet the entrance requirements established by the College. - 5.
+- 3. The student must have written approval of the appropriate principal and the local superintendent of education.
+Student success in dual credit/dual enrollment is dependent upon both academic readiness and social maturity.
+Approval from the principal and superintendent indicates that the student has demonstrated both.
+This approval is typically indicated on the dual enrollment form as part of the admissions process. - 4.
+The student must meet the entrance requirements established by the College for dual enrollment students. - 5.
 The student is responsible for any transportation required to participate in dual enrollment. - 6.
+Students must take a state-approved college placement test, where minimum placement is required, specifically for a college-level English, math or reading courses.
+Students in the 10th or 11th grade taking only career technical courses are not required to take a placement test.
+All dual enrollment students must take a state-approved college placement test prior to registering for any dual enrollment courses for the 12th grade year. - A. Students must meet all applicable prerequisites prior to enrolling courses. - B. Developmental courses (those numbered below 100) are not offered through dual enrollment. - 7.
 All credit for coursework completed under these provisions is held in escrow until the student provides proof of high school graduation (final high school transcripts).
 Transcripts issued prior to a student's high school graduation will be labeled "Conditional Credit."
-Upon proof of high school graduation, this notation will be removed from the transcript. - 7.
-Students must take a state-approved college placement test, where minimum placement is required, specifically for college-level English, math or reading courses.
-Students in the 10th or 11th grade registering only for career and technical courses may take a state-approved placement test but are not required to do so.
-Gadsden State must ensure that all students take a state-approved college placement test prior to registering for dual enrollment courses for the 12th grade year, as is required for all first-time college freshmen. - a.
-Students must meet all applicable prerequisites prior to enrolling in courses - b.
-Developmental courses (those numbered below 100) are not offered through dual enrollment.

-Dual enrollment students must follow the application procedures as listed for first-time freshmen.
+Upon proof of high school graduation, this notation will be removed from the transcript. - 8.
+Dual enrollment students who withdraw from a course or fail to earn a grade of "C" or better in attempted college courses will be suspended for a minimum of one term.
+The one-term suspension may not be served during the summer term.